This section illustrates how VB Migration Partner converts VB6 language elements and how you can apply pragmas to generate better VB.NET code.

 d = 1.8: i = 11

-VB.NET doesn’t convert to Integer and returns the remainder of floating-point division if any of the two operands is of type Single or Double.
+VB.NET and C# don’t convert to Integer and return the remainder of floating-point division if any of the two operands is of type Single or Double.
 VB Migration Partner ensures that the operator behaves exactly as in VB6 by forcing a conversion to Integer where needed:

 Debug.WriteLine(i Mod CInt(d))